proio-org/proio/README.md

 ```

 # Modifying the data model
-The data model is described in the [proio.proto](proio.proto) files.
+The data model is described in the [proio.proto](proio.proto) file.
 At the
 top of the file is the description of some messages that are needed for the
 thin libraries.
 Scroll down until you see the comment `DATA MODEL MESSAGES`.
 Anything below this comment can be modified within a few simple rules: